kanakmi/Detective-Discord/README.md

 - Drop a :star: on the Github repository (optional)<br/>
 - Search for an issue on the repo which you can contribute to and get it assigned to you.
 (You can also Open New Issues)
 - You can also make non-tech contributions by improving the readme or contribution guidelines files.
-- Refer <a href="https://github.com/kanakmi/Detective-Discord/blob/Version-2.0/CONTRIBUTING.md">Contribution Guidelines</a> for a detailed contribution guide.
+- Refer to <a href="https://github.com/kanakmi/Detective-Discord/blob/Version-2.0/CONTRIBUTING.md">Contribution Guidelines</a> for a detailed contribution guide.

 </br>